Regular cycling isn’t just good for your physical health: it also benefits your mental wellbeing.

 Most of us probably don’t give much thought to mental health.
 We’re managing okay – or just about managing – and, unlike physical health problems, the symptoms in ourselves and others can easily be overlooked.
 Yet mental health charity Mind reckons that one in four us will experience a mental health problem in any given year.
 That’s huge, an iceberg that we barely see the tip of before we or someone we know crashes into it.
 World Mental Health Day on 10th October is an attempt to raise awareness of mental health issues.

 Mental health problems are widespread, varied, and complex.
-However, one of things that can help is simple: getting on a bike.
+However, one of the things that can help is simple: get on a bike.